straz/artificialtrust/_articles/diseases.md

 regardless of whether we can allocate personal blame for it.

-When a child gets sick, we generally don't say it was the child's fault, or that it was "poorly designed."
-When many people get sick in the same manner, we try to find root causes to protect the group's condition, as much as the individual's.
+When a child gets sick, we generally don't say it was the child's fault, or that children are "poorly designed."
+When many people get sick in the same manner, we try to find the common reason.
 We make an effort to prevent the disease from happening in the first place, and hopefully eliminate it from our population.

 ### Medicine for AI's sake